-Students are expected to be reached by a local phone and/or MSM email.
-Students are advised to acquire a 404, 770, or 678 number.
+Students are contacted by a local phone and/or MSM e-mail.
+Students are advised to acquire a phone number with an area code of 404, 770, or 678.
 Students must keep MSM e-mail mailbox open and are responsible for all communication on this service.